kubernetes/kubernetes/docs/devel/developer-guides/vagrant.md

 If this is your first time creating the cluster, the kubelet on each minion schedules a number of docker pull requests to fetch prerequisite images.
 This can take some time and as a result may delay your initial pod getting provisioned.

-#### I want to make changes to Kubernetes code !
+#### I changed Kubernetes code, but it's not running !

-To set up a vagrant cluster for hacking, follow the [vagrant developer guide](../devel/developer-guides/vagrant.md).
+Are you sure there was no build error?
+After running `$ vagrant provision`, scroll up and ensure that each Salt state was completed successfully on each box in the cluster.
+It's very likely you see a build error due to an error in your source files!

 #### I have brought Vagrant up but the minions won't validate !

-Log on to one of the minions (`vagrant ssh minion-1`) and inspect the salt minion log (`sudo cat /var/log/salt/minion`).
+Are you sure you built a release first?
+Did you install `net-tools`?
+For more clues, login to one of the minions (`vagrant ssh minion-1`) and inspect the salt minion log (`sudo cat /var/log/salt/minion`).

 #### I want to change the number of minions !